Sean Johnson (soccer)

 Sean Everet Johnson (born May 31, 1989) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Toronto FC and the United States national team.

-Career
+Club career

 College and amateur

-Johnson grew up in Lilburn, Georgia where he attended Brookwood High School.
+Johnson grew up in Lilburn, Georgia, where he attended Brookwood High School.
 For a brief period he attended school in California where he played for his high school in Los Angeles County.
 He would graduate from there in 2005.

 Johnson moved to Florida to play college soccer at the University of Central Florida, where he earned Member of the C-USA Commissioner's Honor Roll and was named Team MVP in 2008.
 He left college early to enter the 2010 MLS SuperDraft as a Generation Adidas player.

 During his college years Johnson also played one season with Atlanta Blackhawks in the USL Premier Development League.

 Professional

 Sean Johnson was drafted in the fourth round (51st overall) of the 2010 MLS SuperDraft by Chicago Fire.
 He was the last Generation Adidas player selected in that draft.
 He made his MLS debut on August 1, 2010, during a 3–2 victory over Los Angeles Galaxy after earning the starting spot over Andrew Dykstra.
 In his rookie season, he earned back to back "Save of the Week" honors.
 In 2013, he was named the Chicago Fire's Defender of the Year.
 He had an 11–9–7 record with the Fire, including with 6 clean sheets.

 On December 11, 2016, Atlanta United acquired Johnson from the Chicago Fire for general allocation money.
 Later that day New York City FC acquired Johnson from Atlanta United in exchange for general allocation money and target allocation money.
 He made 206 total appearances for NYCFC and won the 2021 MLS Cup with the club as their starting goalkeeper.

 On January 27, 2023, Johnson signed a two-year contract with Toronto FC.